remotion-dev/remotion/packages/docs/docs/skia/skia.md

 </Tabs>

 :::note
-Since Remotion `v3.3.93` and `0.1.190`, `react-native-web` is not a dependency anymore.
-You can remove it from your project.
+Since Remotion `v3.3.93` and React Native Skia `0.1.191`, `react-native-web` is not a dependency anymore.
+You may remove it from your project.
 :::

 Also update **all the other Remotion packages** to have the same version: `remotion`, `@remotion/cli` and others.